+VULNERABILITY MANAGEMENT

-VULNERABILITY A HYBRID FRAMEWORK APPROACH
+A HYBRID FRAMEWORK APPROACH

 Vishwanath P.R

 Yogesh B S

-ABSTRACT

-In this paper, we propagate the idea of a framework for vulnerability management to meet the Infrastructure security and compliance requirements standards of an organization.

-Vulnerability management is the integral component of a security program which includes detection, assessments, remediation and tracking.

-This white paper provides an overview of how to approach and manage a vulnerability in the infrastructure until remediation.

-The importance of this study is to promote best practices on how to approach the different categories of vulnerability in the IT Infrastructure and ease the efforts of security professionals in implementing a good security program.

-TABLE OF CONTENTS

-04 Introduction Vulnerability management program 04 Vulnerability Management is BAU (Business, As Usual) 04 Vulnerability Management Life cycle 05 Discover-06 Classification 06 Assessment-06 Report - 06 Remediate 07 Verify -07 Vulnerability Management Process 07 Preparation 07 Vulnerability scan - 07 Define remediating actions 08 Implement Remediating actions 08 Rescan 08 Key Features of Vulnerability management system 09 Security configuration management 09 Web server hardening 09 High risk software audits 09 Port audits 09 Zero-day vulnerabilities mitigation 09 Security Vulnerability life cycle 10 Traditional Framework 11 How vulnerability management is an upgrade from legacy IT ops processes -11 Patch Management 12 Patching Approach do's and don'ts 13 Demerits of traditional approach 13 Hybrid Framework 13 Glossary 14 Conclusions 16 References 16
+TABLE OF CONTENTS Introduction Vulnerability management program Vulnerability Management is BAU (Business, As Usual) Vulnerability Management Life cycle Discover -06 Classification Assessment-Report - 06 Remediate 07 Verify -Vulnerability Management Process Preparation Vulnerability scan 07 Define remediating actions Implement Remediating actions 08 Rescan Key Features of Vulnerability management system 09 Security configuration management Web server hardening High risk software audits Port audits Zero-day vulnerabilities mitigation Security Vulnerability life cycle Traditional Framework How vulnerability management is an upgrade from legacy IT ops processes Patch Management Patching Approach do's and don'ts 13 Demerits of traditional approach Hybrid Framework Glossary Conclusions 16 References 16 INTRODUCTION Vulnerability Management Program Every organization needs a Vulnerability Management for its assets connected to the internet.

-INTRODUCTION

-Vulnerability Management Program

-Every organization needs a Vulnerability Management for its assets connected to the internet.
 Many industries are striving hard to be compliant with regulations.
 Most of the attacks which are resulted in data loss are often caused due to usage of known, unpatched vulnerabilities.
 Vulnerability Management comes handy for those assets on your network that is not regularly monitored for patches.
 Vulnerability Management is fundamental to Computer Security and Network Security, which helps in identifying the vulnerability and takes necessary action whether to eliminate, mitigate or tolerate vulnerabilities based on its risk and cost.
 Vulnerability Management consists of several specific steps such as Discover, Classification, Assess, Reporting, Remediation and Verification.
 This is a continuous process that monitors closely and provides a feedback loop on the ongoing Network Threat Management.

-Vulnerability Management is BAU (Business, As Usual)

-Vulnerability management is a continuous process that ideally helps organizations better manage their Infrastructure vulnerabilities in the persistent future.
+Vulnerability Management is BAU (Business, As Usual) Vulnerability management is a continuous process that ideally helps organizations better manage their Infrastructure vulnerabilities in the persistent future.
 A good Security program is constituted from a matured model implementation which is an ongoing process, and to protect organization and data, Vulnerability Management is recommended as the best practice.
 The Center for Internet Security (CIS) Top "20 Critical Security Controls", like Basic CIS Controls, Foundational CIS Controls and Organizational CIS Controls.
 Implementing the CIS Top 20 critical security controls is a great way to secure and strength the Organization network.

-An effective list of Critical Security Controls for an Organization security posture

-Basic CIS Controls:
+An effective list of Critical Security Controls for an Organization security posture Basic CIS Controls:

-Inventory of Authorized and Unauthorized Devices

-Inventory of Authorized and 02 Unauthorized Software

-Controlled Use of 05 Administrative Privileges

-Maintenance, Monitoring, and 06 Analysis of Audit Logs
+Inventory of Authorized and Unauthorized Devices Inventory of Authorized and Unauthorized Software O3 Secure Configurations for Hardware and Software O4 Continuous Vulnerability Assessment and Remediation Controlled Use of Administrative Privileges Maintenance, Monitoring, and O6 Analysis of Audit Logs Foundational CIS Controls:

-Foundational CIS Controls: Email and Web Browser Protections Malware Defenses Limitation and Control of Network Ports Data Recovery Capability Secure Configurations for Network Devices Boundary Defense Data Protection Controlled Access Based on the Need to Know Wireless Access Control Account Monitoring and Control Organizational CIS Controls:
+Email and Web Browser Protections Malware Defenses Limitation and Control of Network Ports Data Recovery Capability Secure Configurations for Network Devices Boundary Defense Data Protection Controlled Access Based on the Need to Know Wireless Access Control Account Monitoring and Control Organizational CIS Controls: